andimon/andimon/src/projects/expand-my-programming-language-stack.md

 In order to improve the familiarity with other programming languages I've taken a set of challanges that were given to us at university and had to write microservices in which we had to implement using [spring](https://spring.io/).

+Experiment with different languages to build the following:

 1. **Sports Facility Rental Solution** - A sports complex rents out football grounds, tennis courts, and squash courts.
 Each type of resource has properties such as (maximum people allowed, price, flood lights, etc).
 2. **Office Space Facility** - A company rents out luxurious facilities for use by companies and individuals who need a place to work.
 They rent out board rooms, offices and hot desks.
 Each space has a prices associated with it, as well as other characteristics such as capacity (number of people), equipment in the room, etc.